 Registration & Payment - Dinner and Brunch Reservations (non-sailors).

 The Women's Supper Series started under Tim Johnson, IHYC Sailing Director in the 1990's to foster interclub sailing among western Long Island Sound clubs: Current participating clubs include Indian Harbor, Riverside, American, Larchmont and Old Greenwich.
 Clubs enter two teams of two women.
 Racing is non-spinnaker.
 Following the racing, each club hosts a racing debrief and dinner.
 The event allows for the women in the area to get to know each other and share sailing experiences.

 Women's Interclub Supper Series Finals

-In 2013, at the winter women's sailing program leaders' meeting in Pequot, it was discovered that the Eastern District had followed the Western's Supper Series and it was decided to hold a Finals combining the two groups.
+In 2013, at the winter women's sailing program leaders' meeting at the Pequot Yacht Club, it was discovered that the Eastern District had followed the Western's Supper Series and it was decided to hold a Finals combining the two groups.
 Where should we initiate the event?
-Alix Hahn from American YC said to Karen Lau, "Indian Harbor, because you guys have the best food!"
+Alix Hahn from American Yacht Club said to Karen Lau, "Indian Harbor Yacht Club, because you guys have the best food!"
 So it was decided to inaugurate a Finals event the second Tuesday in July, and to include more than just sailors by offering spectator boats and a "supper" to all supporters of women's sailing.

 Ladies Sunfish Sailing